AICC/CMI-5_Spec_Current/cmi5_spec.md

 <tr><th align="left">ID</th><td>http://adlnet.gov/expapi/verbs/failed</td></tr>
 <tr><th align="left">Display</th><td>{ "en-US" : "Failed" }</td></tr>
 <tr><th align="left">Description</th><td>The learner attempted and failed in a judged activity in the AU.</td></tr>
 <tr><th align="left" nowrap>AU Obligations</th><td>The AU MUST record a statement containing the "Failed" verb when the learner has attempted and failed the AU.
-If the "Failed" statement contains a score, the score MUST be less than the "masteryScore" indicated in the Course Structure.
-(See Course Structure, Section 13.1.4 - masteryScore).</td></tr>
+If the "Failed" statement contains a (scaled) score, the (scaled) score MUST be less than the "masteryScore" indicated in the LMS Launch Data.
+(See xAPI State Data Model, Section 10.0 - masteryScore).</td></tr>
 <tr><th align="left" nowrap>LMS Obligations</th><td>None.</td></tr>
 <tr><th align="left">Usage</th><td>The AU MUST record a statement containing the "Failed" verb when the learner has attempted and failed the judged activity.</td></tr>
 </table>